 Every manufacturer’s warranty is different Some may pro-rate.
 Others may have more limitations and exceptions.
 It is important to know your warranty details before doing anything that affects your roof.

 I have identified some common ways people void their warranty.

-Spray foam insulation.
-Using spray foam installation and creating a "hot roof" without proper ventilation also causes the shingles to become to heated and have a shorter lifespan.
+Using spray foam installation and creating a “hot roof” without proper ventilation also causes the shingles to become too heated and have a shorter lifespan.

 When doing anything that is on your roof, be sure to check the details of the manufacturer’s warranty and check with the original roof installer to be sure that you don’t accidentally void your warranty.

 Craig Gouker Roofing has been installing quality residential roofing in South East Pittsburgh since 1991 and is the expert in shingle roof replacement.